10 Jobs You Didn't Know You Could Get with a Criminal Justice Degree

 Which careers on this list of criminal justice jobs are most appealing to you?

 Now that we have discussed several career options for bachelor's, certificate and graduate degree holders, which ones stood out to you?
 It's important to choose a career path that you will be passionate about.

 If you are ready to look at your options for jobs that require a criminal justice degree, we are ready to help.
 To make the search process simple for you, we created a tool located at the top of this page.
 Just narrow your options by choosing your state, and you will see the schools we work with to help criminal justice students achieve their career goals.

-Now that 2017 is here, it's time to stop asking, "What jobs can you have with a criminal justice degree?" and start speaking with schools today!
+It's time to stop asking, "What jobs can you have with a criminal justice degree?" and start speaking with schools today!
 And good luck on your journey!